 Making a cardboard tube bird feeder is also a fun and purposeful way for preschoolers to work on fine motor skills.

 Peanut Butter Bird Feeder Supplies

 - butter knife

 To get started with this activity, you’ll need to gather the above supplies and arrange them on a table.
 Then, prepare the cardboard tube by punching two holes in the top on opposite sides and cutting four slits into the bottom to insert the skinny crafts sticks to complete the bird feeder.
 Some children may be able to help with this prep work.

 To create this bird feeder, children spread the peanut butter or sunbutter (using a butter knife) onto the cardboard tube.

 Pour some bird seed onto a tray and roll the cardboard tube in the bird seed, covering all the peanut butter or sunbutter.

 A parent or teacher can help tie the string through the two holes in the top and poke the two skinny craft sticks through the slits in the bottom of the feeder to create a little perch for the birds.

-Hang the bird feeder outside a window so children can watch the different birds coming and going!
-It didn’t take long for our backyard birds to become curious about the new feeder and check it out!
+Hang the bird feeder outside a window so children can watch the birds eat!
+It didn’t take long for our peanut butter bird feed to attract birds and become curious about the new feeder and check it out!